cyclejs-community/component-combinators/README.md

 The principle is deceptively simple.
 Now let's see some examples of use.

 # Examples
-## Layout vs. feature
+## Separating layout from feature
 The following implementation corresponds to the layout specifications :

 - layout specifications (in order from top to bottom of appearance on screen)
     - header
-    - feature : we will reuse here the component from the routing demo (introduced in a later section)
+    - feature : we will reuse here the component from the nested routing demo (introduced in a later section)
     - footer
       - made of three groups (with miscellaneous navigation links) and a header
     - sitemap